Walaaae/gdgHacka/GDG-Hack-App/README.md

   `npm start`

-## API Endpoints

-The following API endpoints are available :

 You must be authenticated to read, create, update, or delete a model.
 Authentication is done via JWT.
 To test the api sepratly you should pass the token in the `Authorization` header as a Bearer token.

 ## Built With